India-Israel Relations

 Israel Aerospace Industries (IAI) and the Indian state-owned Defense Research and Development Organization (DRDO) began collaborating on a jointly developed surface-to-air missile system for the Indian Army in 2015.
 Indian officials purchased 321 launchers and 8,356 missiles from the Israeli military in 2015.
 India uses Israel-made unmanned drones for surveillance and military purposes and ordered 16 drones in 2015.

 The Barak 8 long-range surface-to-air missile, developed jointly between India and Israel, was successfully tested on December 30, 2015.
-The test of the missile system, which cost the Indian government approximately $1.4 billion, was carried out on the Indian warship INS Kolkata.
+The missile system test, which cost the Indian government approximately $1.4 billion, was carried out on the Indian warship INS Kolkata.
 India again successfully tested the Barak 8 on June 30, 2016.
-An Indian defense official praised the test, stating “the test launch was a grand success and it met all the targets.”
-The Barak 8 was developed by India’s Defense Research and Development Organization in collaboration with Israel Aerospace Industries and can be launched from a ship or from land.
+An Indian defense official praised the test, stating, “The test launch was a grand success and it met all the targets.”
+The Barak 8 was developed by India’s Defense Research and Development Organization in collaboration with Israel Aerospace Industries and can be launched from a ship or land.
 Another successful test of the Barak 8 missile was carried out on September 20, 2016, at the Chandipur research and development base in Odisha, on the Bay of Bengal.

 Indian firm Reliance Defense and Israeli firm Rafael Advanced Defense Systems signed a cooperative agreement worth an estimated $10 billion at Defexpo India on March 30, 2016.
 Per the agreement, Rafael and Reliance will cooperatively produce air-to-air missiles, various missile defense systems, and surveillance balloons for the Indian military.
-The undertaking is projected to provide employment for 3,000 Indians at a facility in the Indian state of Madhya Pradesh.
+The undertaking is projected to employ 3,000 Indians at a facility in the Indian state of Madhya Pradesh.

-The Indian Navy launched a new, Israeli-developed Integrated Under Water Harbor Defense and Surveillance System (IUHDSS), in February 2017.
+The Indian Navy launched a new, Israeli-developed Integrated Underwater Harbor Defense and Surveillance System (IUHDSS) in February 2017.
 The system will enhance the security of above and below-water vehicles operated by the Indian Navy in the Mumbai Naval Harbor.

 In October 2014 India and Israel reached a deal for India to purchase 8,356 Spike anti-tank guided missiles and 321 missile launchers developed by Israeli Rafael Advanced Defense Systems Ltd. This contract was deferred prior to its signature, however, due to costs and vendor issues.
 The Indian Ministry of Defense announced in March 2017 that the contract, worth approximately $1 billion, would finally be moving forward.

-On May 10, 2017, three warships from the Indian navy docked in the port of Haifa, ahead of Indian Prime Minister Modi’s scheduled visit during the Summer.
+On May 10, 2017, three warships from the Indian navy docked in the port of Haifa ahead of Indian Prime Minister Modi’s scheduled visit during the Summer.
 The ships, the INS Mumbai, the INS Trisula, and the INS Aditya, participated in a Naval drill with the Israeli navy when they entered the port.
-This is the eighth time that Indian ships have docked at an Israeli port, the first being in 2000.
+This is the eighth time Indian ships have docked at an Israeli port, the first being in 2000.

 A new partnership between Indian security firm Punj Lloyd and Israel Weapons Industries, known as Punj Lloyd Raksha Systems, or PLR, was announced in May 2017.
-The firm produces small-arms from the Israel Weapons Industries product line and is the first private small-arms manufacturer in India to produce equipment for both local and export use.
-Ashok Wadhawan, the president of manufacturing at Punj Lloyd, explained that the joint venture aims to supply carbines, assault rifles, sniper rifles and light machine guns for armed forces, paramilitary forces, and state police.
+The firm produces small arms from the Israel Weapons Industries product line and is the first private small arms manufacturer in India to produce equipment for both local and export use.
+Ashok Wadhawan, the president of manufacturing at Punj Lloyd, explained that the joint venture aims to supply carbines, assault rifles, sniper rifles, and light machine guns for armed forces, paramilitary forces, and state police.

 Indian Prime Minister Narendra Modi’s security service recruited 30 dogs from Israel in 2017, trained to attack, sniff for bombs and drugs, and track criminals.